How can I help you?

 }

-Displaying a spinner during data loading in the Syncfusion Angular Grid component enhances user experience by providing visual indication of loading progress.
-This feature helps users understand that data is being fetched or processed.
+Showing a spinner during data loading in the Syncfusion® Angular Grid enhances the experience by providing a visual indication of the loading progress.
+This feature helps to understand that data is being fetched or processed.

 The following example demonstrates showing and hiding the spinner during data loading using external buttons in a grid: